elsyifa/Classification-Pyspark/README.md

   Upper side = Q3 + 1.5 * IQR
   Lower side = Q1 - 1.5 * IQR

   To calculate quantile in pyspark dataframe I created a function and then created function to calculate uper side, lower side, replacing upper side and replacing lower side. function of replacing upper side and lower side will looping as much as numbers of numerical variables in dataset (data train or data test).
+This step also apply in both data train and data test.

 * Feature Engineering.
   Before splitting the data train, all categorical variables must be made numerical.
 There are several approaches to categorical variables in SparkML, including:
   - StringIndexer, which is to encode the string label into the index label by sequencing the string frequency descending and giving the smallest index (0) at most string frequency.
   - One-hot Encoding, which is mapping the label column (string label) on the binary column.
   - Vector assembler, which is mapping all columns in vector.
-  In this step, I created
+  In this step, first I check the distinct values in each categorical columns between data train and data test.
+If data train has distinct values more than data test in one of or more categorical column, data train and data test will be joined then apply feature engineering on that data combination, length of vector (result of feature engineering) must be same between data train and data test so we can move to the next step, modelling and prediction.
+But if distinct values between data train and data test same, we will apply feature angineering on data train and data test separately then move to the next step modelling and prediction.

 * Split Data train to train and test.
+  This step just apply on data train.
 In order to make validation on the model that we are used, we need to split data train into train and test data.
 Data train will be split with percentage: train 70% and test 30% and define seed 24 so the random data that we split will not change.
 We can define seed with any value.

 * Modelling.
   Algorithm that used to make a model and prediction, they are: